nuriel77/goshimmer-playbook/README.md

 The database is located in `/var/lib/goshimmer/mainnetdb`

+## Goshimmer Web
+Since August 3rd 2019 nginx has been added to serve as a reverse proxy for some of goshimmer's common services.

+Spammer is accessible via the web-browser on port 18080, e.g.: `https://your-ip:18080`.

+Dashboard is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18081`.

+*NOTE* You can safely ignore the browser's warning about the certificate, as a self-signed one has been generated during the installtion.

 ## Spam Test

 No need to open ports, forward ports etc, no need for browser.
 You can run on the commandline: